kiet8112006/olist-data-analysis/README.md

 Conclusion:

-A total of **45 ZIP code prefixes** in the `geolocation_avg` table have missing geographic coordinates (`avg_lat` and `avg_lng`).
+Only 45 ZIP code prefixes have missing coordinates.
-These records indicate locations where latitude and longitude information is unavailable after aggregating the original geolocation dataset.

-However, compared with the total number of ZIP code prefixes in the dataset, this issue affects only a **very small portion of the data** and is considered a **minor data quality issue**.
+Compared with the total number of ZIP prefixes in the dataset, this represents a very small proportion and is considered a minor issue.

-These records may be excluded or handled separately during geographic analysis if precise location coordinates are required.
 #### City and State Completeness Check

 To verify the completeness of location attributes, a check was performed to identify missing values in the `city` and `state` columns of the aggregated geolocation table.